cmazey/cmazey-command-line/googleshelldoc.md

 npm install colors
 ```

 After the necessary packages are installed.
 We are going to run the `nodecmd.js` file.
-To run the file, we have to type out `node` then we will add `./` which is telling the shell that we want to run a Javascript file in the same directory, and then we will type out the file name.
+To run the file, we have to type out `node` then we will add `./` which tells the shell that we want to run a Javascript file in the same directory, and then we will type out the file name.

 <img title="a title" alt="Alt text" src="/images/image11.png">